 Failure rates –

 ‘Method’ failure rates and ‘typical use’ failure rates are different.
 Method failure rates are established via clinical trials that determine the number of pregnancies that occur as a result of a failure of the method, not an action of the couple.
 However, in sexual relationships, human behaviour is always the overriding factor, so the failure rate in practice (‘typical’ use) is the relevant consideration.
-Someone relying on the Pill as a contraceptive would need to understand that in any one year, about 9 out of 100 couples using the Pill can expect to become pregnant (“Contraceptive Use in the United States,” 2013).
+For example, someone relying on the Pill as a contraceptive would need to understand that in any one year, about 9 out of 100 couples using the Pill can typically expect to become pregnant (USFDA Birth Control Guide 2016).

 Condoms are not a complete barrier to two of the most commonly occurring STIs, herpes and HPV (genital wart virus) because the viruses can live on the surrounding skin not covered by the condom.
 (The HPV inoculation introduced into Australia in 2007 for school aged girls protects against 2 high risk strains of HPV but other strains exist.)

 Anal intercourse carries a higher risk again of condom failure than vaginal intercourse.
 With or without a condom, anal intercourse is high risk behaviour due to the anatomy and physiology of the anus compared to the vagina, leading to higher transmission rates of infections and physical damage.
 An article published in the International Journal of Epidemiology states “there is an 18 times greater risk of HIV transmission through anal sex than through vaginal sex (Baggaley, 2010).

 (2) The Adolescent Context –

 We might well say, but isn’t safe sex education better than nothing?
 Isn’t it more realistic?
 After all, they’re all doing it anyway.